History of Red Star Belgrade: European and World Champions (1986–1991)

 In 1986, there were great changes in the club.
 The management of the club, run by Dragan Džajić and Vladimir Cvetković, began to build a team that could compete with some of the most powerful European side.
 During that summer, Velibor Vasović became coach and the side was strengthened by acquiring a number of talented young players, among whom Dragan Stojković and Borislav Cvetković stood out.
 In the first season that started with penalty points, Red Star focused on the European Cup and achieving good results.
-In 1987, a five-year plan was developed by the club with the only goal being to win the European Cup.
+In 1987, a five-year plan was developed by the club and Professor-Doctor Veljko Aleksić with the only goal being to win the European Cup.
 All that was planned was finally achieved.
 On the club's birthday in 1987, it started.
 Real Madrid were defeated at Marakana.
 From that day through to March 1992, Red Star enjoyed the best period of success in its history.
 In these five seasons, Red Star won four National Championships (in the 1989, Vojvodina won the championship with Šestić, Mihajlović, Ljupko Petrović as coach and Kosanović as director).
 At the end of the 1989/90 season, Red Star finished with an 11-point advantage over all of their opponents in the league.
 A year later, they finished with an eight-point advantage compared to their closest rivals (both times it was Dinamo).
 All four seasons in which Red Star won the championships, it also played in the finals of the National Cup, however, they won the Cup only in 1990.
 The fact that Red Star was managed by as many as five coaches during these glorious five years (Vasović, Stanković, Šekularac, Petrović and Popović) seems strange to some, but at the same time it acts as a confirmation of the power of the red-whites both in management and on the field.
 In 1987, Binić and Prosinečki signed for Red Star, it followed Šabanadžović, Pančev, Savićević, Belodedici and Mihajlović.
 From the youth school was brought Stojanović and Jugović to the first squad.
 At the very beginning of the nineties, Red Star, fired by the goals of Pančev, trashed the competition in domestic contests, and in Europe it was ranked among the very best.
 They won unbeaten the 1991 European Cup in Bari and the 1991 Intercontinental Cup in Tokyo.
 The following the start of the Yugoslav wars, the disintegration of Yugoslavia and sanctions imposed by the UN on FR Yugoslavia, accelerated the process, which would, only thirteen months after the victory in Bari, practically leave Red Star without its entire generation of European and World champions and left the big question how many titles would this generation have won.